-- Mr Whiting would like to see you dog back for a check up between 4 and 6 weeks post operation.
-Appointments are available Monday - Thursday between 9am and 10 am at the St Columb Major Hospital. - Providing all is well, gradually increasing your dogs exercise will be advised.
+- Mr Whiting would like to see you dog back for a check up between 6-8 weeks post operation.
+Appointments are available Monday Thursday between 9am and 10 am at the St Columb Major Hospital. - Providing all is well, gradually increasing your dogs exercise will be advised.
 Starting with using a longer lead or a flexi lead (Adjustable).
 Care should be taken to avoid free running and jumping.
-The key point here is control. - Figure of eight walking will strengthen muscles, walking around 4-5 times in each direction and slowly over 3-4 weeks tighten the figure of eight pattern, but avoid sharp turns. - Sit to stand exercises are very good to strengthen the thigh muscles.
-You may need to use your foot against the affected leg to prevent it from turning out to the side.
-Guiding them to stand up correctly.
-Alternatively have the affected leg against the wall. - Hydrotherapy can be introduced once the stitches have been removed and the wound is fully healed.
+The key point here is control. - Hydrotherapy can be introduced once the stitches have been removed and the leg is fully healed.
 This is an excellent rehabilitation aid as it promotes joint movement and muscle strengthening under low impact. - Your veterinary surgeon will need to complete a referral form for the hydrotherapy centre.

-\ 8 weeks post surgery and onwards.
+✤ 8 weeks post surgery and onwards.

 - Off lead exercise can be slowly introduced.
 Please take care to not allow your pet to charge around out of control. - Avoid throwing balls and boisterous playing with other dogs as this will usually include tight turning and lots of jumping.
-Once the muscles are back to full strength (when the thigh muscles are the same size in both legs) this can gradually be resumed. - Walking up and down steps, hills and walking on sand will increase muscle tone.
+Once the muscles are back to full strength (when the shoulder muscles are the same size in both legs) this can gradually be resumed. - Walking up and down steps, hills and on sand will increase muscle tone.
 Please Introduce and increase this slowly.